-After the panel has completed the review of the applications during the panel meeting, it may also be asked to rank the applications (or some of the applications).
-The applications are ranked based on the review criteria (see Appendix 1) - no additional criteria are used.
+After the panel has completed the review of the applications during the panel meeting, it will also be asked to rank the applications (or some of the applications).
+The applications are ranked based on the review criteria used and the instrument-specific objectives (see Appendix 1) - no additional criteria are used.

-7 Responsible science
+7. Responsible science